ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 CRYENGINE technically already had a component entity system, but it was a mess, confusing, poorly documented and in need of a massive overhaul.
 It's gotten a lot of love this release.

 Registration of the components now uses a 128 bit GUID instead of a simple string.
-Components can be added to entities using template functions, which is a much better and typesafe method.
+Components can be added to entities using template functions, which is a much better and type-safe method.
 Components are now able to have their own set of properties which are exposed to the editor.
 It is even possible to have several components of the same class on an entity, though I have not yet tried this and it might be somewhat experimental still.

 Let's take a look at a simple case where an old game object piece of code is updated to be a shiny new **IEntityComponent**.
 The **AnimatedDoor** component is nice and simple and will do to illustrate the changes required.
 Scroll done the lengthy commit until you reach CAnimatedDoor.h.